-Quantum Random Number Generators leverage the random properties of quantum physics to generate a true source of entropy, improving the quality of seed content for key generation.
+Quantum Random Number Generators leverage the random properties of quantum physics to generate a true source of entropy, improving the quality of seed content for generation of keys.

 QRNGs are safer and more robust than other traditional sources or entropy (randomness) such as True Random Number Generators (TRNGs).
 This is because the quantum entropy source is based on a simple, controlled and, most importantly, provably secure physical process.

-- Use QRNGs to generate truly random keys that are used to encrypt data.
+- To generate truly random keys that are used to encrypt data

-- Use QRNGs to create digital signatures that can authenticate satellite communications.
+- To create digital signatures that can authenticate satellite communications

-- Use QRNGs in combination with Quantum Key Distribution (QKD) to establish secure keys for satellite communications.
+- In combination with QKD, to establish secure keys for satellite communications

-- Use QRNGs to feed strong keys to your cryptosystem after you’ve upgraded to post-quantum cryptography.
+- To feed strong keys to your cryptosystem once you’ve upgraded to post-quantum cryptography

-QRNGs fundamentally improve the overall security of satellite systems whilst being more reliable than pseudo or “true” randomness sources.
+QRNGs fundamentally improve the overall security of satellite systems whilst being more reliable than sources of pseudo or “true” randomness.

 Designed and tested to ECSS-Q-ST-60-13, the IDQ20MC1-S1 and IDQ20MC1-S3 serve the entire range of mission profiles for use in space, requiring Rad Hard or Rad Tolerant devices.

-- The IDQ20MC1-S1 is a Class 1 device, targeted for use in Medium Earth Orbit (MEO) and Geosynchronous Equatorial Orbit (GEO) mission profiles.
+- The IDQ20MC1-S1 is a Class 1 device, targeted for use in MEO and GEO mission profiles.

 IDQ is the first to enable satellite security designers to upgrade their encryption keys to quantum-enhanced keys.
 For more details on the S1 and S3 models, check out the QRNG Chips Range Spec Sheet.